In this article

 1. Batch Your Planning by Week, Not by Day

-Set aside one 90-minute block on Sunday evening or a prep period to plan the entire week.
+Set aside a focused block on Sunday evening or during a prep period to plan the entire week.
 This prevents the daily scramble of lesson planning and lets you see the week's instructional arc.
-Use a planning template so you're filling in a structure rather than starting from scratch each time.
+Use a planning template so you are filling in a structure rather than starting from scratch each time.

 2. Build a Reusable Template Library

 Create template documents for every recurring task: lesson plans, worksheets, parent emails, progress reports, and meeting agendas.
 Each time you create something new, save it as a template.
-By mid-year, you'll have templates for 80% of your recurring needs.
+Over time, your recurring work becomes easier to repeat and adapt.

 3. Use AI for First Drafts